matthew-mcallister/vk-ffi/src/vulkan-loader/README.md

 ```
 (device_table.pfn_destroy_device)(device, ...);
 ```
-if calling the stored function pointer directly.
+when calling the stored function pointer directly.

 ## Caveats

 This library doesn't do any validation to make sure that the extensions you attempt to use were actually enabled.
-Unavailable function pointers will be set to null, which you can check for if desired.
+Unavailable function pointers will be set to `null`.